avalon-lang/docs/source/algorithms/deutsch.rst

 If you read the code for classical oracles, they are not hard to understand.
 But it is not immediately obvious how they got translated to quantum oracles.
-No matter, it is not our objective to construct the oracles, you are not supposed to peek into them by thw way.
+No matter, it is not our objective to construct the oracles, you are not supposed to peek into them by anyway.
 So we are going to focus on the algorithm itself.